Last reviewed on 17 December 2020

 Children and teenagers might be experiencing a range of emotions because of the coronavirus (COVID-19) outbreak.
-They might feel anxious about what they see on the news, upset that they can no longer see their friends and frustrated that their weekend activities have been cancelled.
-If they are not going to school or unable to do their exams, they might worry about the long-term impact this could have.
+They might feel anxious about what they see on the news, upset that they can no longer see all their friends and frustrated that their weekend activities have been cancelled.
+Now they are back at school, they might worry about catching up with schoolwork and getting ready for exams.

 Indeed, a study by the University of Oxford (April 2020) revealed that a third of parents (33%) said their child was worried about catching COVID-19 and around a fifth (19%) said their children were concerned about being able to get food and other essentials.
 Almost a fifth of parents (17%) said their younger children were afraid to leave the house.

 As parents and carers, you’ll need to support them through this uncertain time and make sure they feel safe and loved.
 You might have to discuss some complex issues, answer difficult questions and put new rules in place for things like hygiene and screen time.
 At the same time, you’ll be concerned about your family’s health and may be under added pressure if your livelihood could be affected by coronavirus.

 The Good Thinking team has put together the following tips to help you keep things as normal as possible at home, focus on the positives and support your whole family’s mental wellbeing at this time.
 For the latest guidance on what you can and cannot do during lockdown, visit the UK Government website.

 It’s useful to have regular conversations about what is going on.
 You know your child best so consider any concerns they might have and the questions they might ask.
 Stick to the facts, acknowledge their fears and reassure them that you’re there for them.

 It’s a good idea to focus on what is in their control (e.g. hand washing, no face touching) and to explain how this will help them, their loved ones and other people.

 With schools in England now open, you might like to read our Back to School advice.